kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

     - Impact of its degraded performance or high-error rates on the feature: N/A, a kubelet configuration.
 - Node Declared Features ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features), GA since v1.37)
   - Usage description: the kubelet declares the feature and the scheduler uses it to filter nodes for pods that set `scaleDownGracePeriodSeconds`.
-    - Impact of its outage on the feature: a pod may be placed on a node that cannot honor its grace period.
-The kubelet then applies the new cpuset without waiting and reports it, see [Grace Period Not Honored](#grace-period-not-honored).
+    - Impact of its outage on the feature: a pod may be placed on a node that does not declare the feature, where the kubelet rejects it at admission and the scheduler retries elsewhere.
+A kubelet that does not know the feature at all applies no such check and ignores the field.
 The same applies to pods placed without the scheduler, such as static pods.
     - Impact of its degraded performance or high-error rates on the feature: a stale node status could misroute pods for as long as the declared features are out of date, with the same bounded consequence.
+  - Consequence of the framework's admission model: a node that stops declaring the feature fails the pods running there that require it, which is why disabling the gate on a node calls for draining those pods first; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 No new container runtime capability is required: applying a cpuset already goes through the existing CRI `UpdateContainerResources` call.